SAP-samples/teched2025-AD165/exercises/ex2/README.md

 ---

-## Exercise 2.5 Enable to card for usage in administrator console
+## Exercise 2.5 Enable the card for usage in administrator console

 To allow end users to put the card on a page, you also need to enable it.